Camila Giorgi: Personal life

 Giorgi was born in Macerata, Italy, parents Claudia Gabriella Fullone and Sergio Giorgi, an Argentine of Italian descent who emigrated to Italy from La Plata.
 Her father was drafted in Argentina in 1982 and fought in the Falklands War against the British, while her mother is a fashion designer.
-Her father coached her full-time while her mother designed her dresses for tennis matches., and considered emigrating to Israel in 2012, after her father opened negotiations with the Israel Tennis Association (ITA) over the financial terms for her immigration to Israel.
+Her father coached her full-time while her mother designed her dresses for tennis matches.
+Giorgi is Jewish, and considered emigrating to Israel in 2012, after her father opened negotiations with the Israel Tennis Association (ITA) over the financial terms for her immigration to Israel.
+She has two brothers.
+Her sister, Antonela, died in a car accident in Paris in 2011.

+Giorgi married coach Andreas Pasutti in February 2026.
+They had a child seven months later.

 As of September 2013, the Giorgi family was based in the Italian city of Pisa.
 Giorgi is quadrilingual, speaking Spanish, Italian, French, and English.
-There are four children in Giorgi's family.
-In addition to her older brother Leandro, who is studying to become an actor, her younger brother Amadeus is a former professional footballer, who played as a forward for lower league clubs in Italy, Spain and Portugal.
-She had a sister named Antonela who died in a car accident in Paris.